pavan-mg/pavan-mg.github.io/README.md

 >
 > J.M.
 Barrie

-Until now, in my life, I change from active moments with a lot of variety, challenges and improvisations, to moments of tranquility and stability, being difficult to stay in a place during a long time.
-I consider myself a tolerant and respectful person with open mind and quite honest.
-I really like to listen people stories and backgrounds and their different experiences around the world.
+Until now, in my life, I have changed from active moments with a lot of variety, challenges, and improvisations, to moments of tranquility and stability, being difficult to stay in a place for a long time.
+I consider myself a tolerant and respectful person with an open mind and quite honest.
+I really like to listen to people's stories and backgrounds and their different experiences around the world.

 Interests & Hobbies
 -------------------